-You can install OpenShift Container Platform on on-premise hardware or on-premise VMs using the Assisted Installer.
-Installing OpenShift Container Platform using the Assisted Installer supports x86_64, AArch64, ppc64le, and s390x CPU architectures.
+You can install OpenShift Container Platform on on-premise hardware or on-premise VMs by using the Assisted Installer.
+Installing OpenShift Container Platform by using the Assisted Installer supports

 The OpenShift Container Platform Assisted Installer is a user-friendly installation solution offered on the Red Hat Hybrid Cloud Console.
 The Assisted Installer supports the various deployment platforms with a focus on bare metal, Nutanix, and vSphere infrastructures.